AlexandruC5/QA-Workflow-research/README.md

 To create a workflow diagram it is important to have very clear our goals, what we want to make and how our team works to cover weakpoints that delays the workflow.

+**Components of a workflow diagram**

+Input - Equipment or information that’s required to complete the step

+Transformation - Development process

+Output - Build

 ![](Images/howtocreateadiagram.png)

 # Traditional